LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    The dashboard will be served at <http://localhost:3000>.

+   The dashboard shows two demo accounts, **Alice** and **Ben**.
+Selecting an account displays how secure it is as a progress bar and lists the enabled protections.
+Alice intentionally has reduced security while Ben has all security features enabled.
+When a login succeeds the simulator fetches the user's cart and orders from Sock Shop, demonstrating how Alice's data is exposed while Ben remains safe.

 2. Log in and locate the **Credential Stuffing Simulation** section.
-Click **Send Attempt** multiple times to generate failed login requests against the backend.
-The UI displays how many attempts were blocked once the detection threshold is reached.
+Choose a target account and click **Start Attack**.
+When targeting Alice the attack will usually succeed quickly.
+Ben's account requires the correct chain token so repeated guesses are blocked.

 3. To use the command-line to login and create a user that would be used across the services and for the purpose of testing we need to use the terminal, below is an example of how to register a user and login